multiversx/mx-docs/docs/developers/overview.md

 ### Gas and fees

-Learn about transaction's gas and how a fee is calculated
+Learn about transaction's gas and how a fee is calculated:

 | Name                                                                                      | Description                                                               |
 |-------------------------------------------------------------------------------------------|---------------------------------------------------------------------------|